Pregnant and Parenting

 Title IX of the Education Amendments of 1972 (“Title IX”) is a Federal civil rights law that prohibits discrimination on the basis of sex, including pregnancy and parental status, in educational programs and activities.

-The Title IX Coordinator is the college official who assists students who are pregnant or parenting or experiencing life situations related to pregnancy under Title IX and Texas Laws S.B.
+The Title IX Coordinator is the college official who assists students and staff who are pregnant or parenting or experiencing life situations related to pregnancy under Title IX and Texas Laws S.B.
 412, H.B.
 1361 and S.B.
 459.

 Dr. Sarah David,